codegangsta/martini-contrib/secure/README.md

   AllowedHosts: []string{"ssl.example.com"}, // AllowedHosts is a list of fully qualified domain names that are allowed.
 Default is empty list, which allows any and all host names.
   SSLRedirect: true, // If SSLRedirect is set to true, then only allow https requests.
 Default is false.
   SSLHost: "ssl.example.com", // SSLHost is the host name that is used to redirect http requests to https.
 Default is "", which indicates to use the same host.
   SSLProxyHeaders: map[string]string{"X-Forwarded-Proto": "https"}, // SSLProxyHeaders is set of header keys with associated values that would indicate a valid https request.
-Usefull when using Nginx: `map[string]string{"X-Forwarded-Proto": "https"}`.
+Useful when using Nginx: `map[string]string{"X-Forwarded-Proto": "https"}`.
 Default is blank map.
   STSSeconds: 315360000, // STSSeconds is the max-age of the Strict-Transport-Security header.
 Default is 0, which would NOT include the header.
   STSIncludeSubdomains: true, // If STSIncludeSubdomains is set to true, the `includeSubdomains` will be appended to the Strict-Transport-Security header.
 Default is false.
   FrameDeny: true, // If FrameDeny is set to true, adds the X-Frame-Options header with the value of `DENY`.
 Default is false.